fbe-work/bilt_academy_2019/Lab_4.3/README.md

 ![revit_python_shell_05.png](https://github.com/hdm-dt-fb/bilt_academy_2019/raw/master/Lab_4.3/img/revit_python_shell_05.png "Error when trying to access door type parameter.")

 Luckily the first line of the exception already gives a hint:
-“’NoneType’ object has no attribute ‘AsString()’”
+"'NoneType' object has no attribute 'AsString()'"
 This basically means we cannot use .AsString() to get a parameter text value, if that object does not exist.
 But since we print each door Id before any other action, we know, that the last door Id we see is the Id of the door that gives us the error.